 Byzantine rites and traditions in Civita

 Arbëreshë is a priceless cultural heritage, which has a very strong presence in the Cosenza hinterland.
 Many are the centers which have origins or have been colonized by the Albanians who arrived over time.
 However, all of them retain traditions and language.
 So much so that its inhabitants are rightfully among the ethnic and linguistic minorities defended and protected by the state.
-It’s not the only characteristic of these territories.
-In fact, there’s also an oriental influence, a Byzantine one, that is very present in religious architecture, and in rituals, which are Greek Orthodox and, in the decorations.
+It's not the only characteristic of these territories.
+In fact, there's also an oriental influence, to Byzantine one, that is very present in religious architecture, and in Rituals, which are greek Orthodox and, in the decorations.

 For more than half a century in Calabria, in the Albanian villages and in Civita, Byzantine liturgical functions have been celebrated, the gestures are ancient.
 The chants are in Greek and Albanian, the sacred vestments are very rich and the churches are adorned with mosaics, sacred icons and the altar area has a rich inlaid wooden iconostasis.
 In the center of Civita there's the parish church of Santa Maria Assunta, built in the sixteenth century.

 The architecture of the village recalls that of the medieval towns with two-level stone houses and all with a decorated chimney of different shapes.
 Characteristic are the so-called Kodra houses, or "Talking houses".
 They are buildings that have anthropomorphic features.
 The windows are the eyes, the door the mouth and the chimneys become the nose.
 They are named after the Albanian painter Ibrahim Kodra.